 www.edel.ee/home - train times

-www.bussireisid.ee - bus times over 6 years agoAnswered by JL via WorldNomads.com
+www.bussireisid.ee - bus times almost 7 years agoAnswered by JL via WorldNomads.com

 I was in Estonia in the summer of 2012.
 The country is very safe although the ethnic tension were high in Narva, where Russian minority dominates this border town.
 It is generally advised not to take the train.
 Bus services are excellent within Estonia (and around the Baltic states in general).
 Several bus companies even offer free WiFi on board, which says much about one of the most tech-savy country in Europe.